 • Pressing Method- Commonly used with citrus fruit, the pressing method extracts the oil through a technique that involves pushing the fruit peels through a press.
 Oily fruits and plants are best suited for this technique.
 Orange oil, for example, is extracted from orange skins through the pressing method.

-• Distillation Method – This technique goes back to the days of old-time moonshiners.
-Essentials are extracted using the same method that was used to make liquor illegally during the Prohibition.
-Using a specially designed still, select plant materials are dunked in boiling hot water to create steam.
-This is then cooled by coils.
+• Distillation Method – Using a specially designed still, select plant materials are dunked in boiling hot water to create steam.
+This is then cooled by a network of coils.
 The resultant condensation consists of a combination of water and oil.
-Water and oil do not mix, making it easy to extract the oils which are separate from the water.
-Read more about how steam distillation works .
+Water and oil do not mix, making it easy to extract the oils which are separated from the water.
+Read more about how steam distillation works.

 • Solvent Method – Through a multi-step process, certain plant and flower oils can be extracted using alcohol and other solvents, which wring the essential oil from the plant materials.